DSCI-310/DSCI-310-Group-5/doc/jbook/_build/html/_sources/breast_cancer_prediction.md

 ### Background

 Breast cancer is the development of cancerous tissue of the breast.
 A malignant (cancerous) tumour can destroy other healthy tissue surrounding it and the disease could potentially metastasize, causing numerous other health complications.
 However, a tumour might or might not be cancerous.
 A benign (non-cancerous) tumour will not cause as much harm to the patient compared to a malignant one.
 With that in mind, an early diagnosis of a **malignant tumour** would give both patients and health care providers valuable time to quickly devise various treatment plans to stop the progression of the disease.
-This is important especially for a silent killer like cancer, in which the earlier a correct diagnosis has been made, the drastically better the prognosis {cite}`MLbreastCancer, BreastCancer, DeepLearnCancer, Databas`.
+This is important especially for a silent killer like cancer, in which the earlier a correct diagnosis has been made, the drastically better the prognosis {cite}`MLbreastCancer, BreastCancer, DeepLearnCancer`.
 This raises the question:

 **Can we predict whether a tumor is malignant or benign based  on the different features observed from the tumour?**

 ### Dataset Description

-The dataset we use: Breast Cancer Wisconsin (Original) Data Set, created by Dr. WIlliam H. Wolberg (physician), contains the following features with 699 observations:
+The dataset we use: Breast Cancer Wisconsin (Original) Data Set, created by Dr. WIlliam H. Wolberg (physician), contains the following features with 699 observations {cite}`Database`:

 1. Sample code number: id number
 2. Clump Thickness: 1 - 10